maxeymr/meanstack_docker/README.md

 http://localhost:3000/health returns back a {status:up} detail.

-Other endpoints for testing in curl&
+Other endpoints for testing in curl

 ```
 curl http://localhost:3000/